 Have an At-Home Cooking Session

-Yes, grabbing a bite out can be so much fun, but if you're heading there on a busy weekend night, chances are that your waiter won't let you have your table for more than an hour or so.
+Yes, grabbing a bite out can be so much fun, but if you're heading there on a busy weekend, chances are your waiter won't let you have your table for more than an hour or so.
 Instead, choose your favorite meal delivery service and pick a recipe you've never tried.
 Both couples can make a portion—and you can see whose turns out best (winners don't have to clear the table).

 Picnic at the Beach